5l1v3r1/NmApTe/README.md

 # NmApTe
-This Script will help you For Usage Nmap tool You Can Do A Lot Of Nmap Commands For Scanning  Using This Script
+NmApTe Script For Help You For Using Nmap Tool If You Beginner In Using Nmap Tool And Using It Like A professional:) thers A Lot Of Commands You Can Use For Scanning Your Target Like A professional :)

 # Usage
  cd NmApTe/
  chmod +x NmApTe
  ./NmApTe
  OR
  ./NmApTe --help